A trick to speed up the loading of cached images on React Native

 Be it an app or website, speed is crucial.
 Too much time taken to load content can turn away users, putting to waste hundreds, if not thousands of man-hours spent painstakingly writing, and reviewing code.

-Quite recently, some of our code ninjas got together and built a nifty little component which can be made use of by anyone coding in a React Native environment.
+Quite recently, some of our code ninjas got together and built a nifty little component that can be made use of by anyone coding in a React Native environment.
 We have now made the code freely accessible on GitHub for you to experiment with.

 Note: This library supports React Native 0.6 or above, which means iOS 9.0 and Android 4.1 (API 16) or newer.